Skip to main content

 Typically, resources are declared and grouped with related resources within a source function.

-dlt will infer schema for tables associated with resources from the resource's data.
+dlt will infer the schema for tables associated with resources from the resource's data.
 You can modify the generation process by using the table and column hints.
-Resource decorator accepts following arguments:
+The resource decorator accepts the following arguments:

-1. table_name the name of the table, if different from resource name.
+1. table_name: the name of the table, if different from the resource name.

-2. primary_key and merge_key define name of the columns (compound keys are allowed) that will receive those hints.
+2. primary_key and merge_key: define the name of the columns (compound keys are allowed) that will receive those hints.
 Used in incremental loading.

-3. columns let's you define one or more columns, including the data types, nullability and other hints.
+3. columns: lets you define one or more columns, including the data types, nullability, and other hints.
 The column definition is a TypedDict: TTableSchemaColumns.
-In example below, we tell dlt that column tags (containing a list of tags) in user table should have type complex which means that it will be loaded as JSON/struct and not as child table.
+In the example below, we tell dlt that the column tags (containing a list of tags) in the user table should have type json, which means that it will be loaded as JSON/struct and not as a separate nested table.

 def get_users():